p-ranav/alpaca/README.md

 # structbyte

-Pack C++ structs into a compact byte-array without macros or boilerplate code.
+Pack C++ structs into a compact byte-array without any macros or boilerplate code.

 * Header-only library
 * No external dependencies